wangdi7670/CS149-2023-asst1/README.md

-When reading ISPC code, you must keep in mind that although the code appears much like C/C++ code, the ISPC execution model differs from that of standard C/C++.
-In contrast to C, multiple program instances of an ISPC program are always executed in parallel on the CPU's SIMD execution units.
+When reading ISPC code, you must keep in mind that although the code appears much like C/C++ code, the ISPC execution model differs from that of standard C/C++. __In contrast to C, multiple program instances of an ISPC program are always executed in parallel on the CPU's SIMD execution units__.
 The number of program instances executed simultaneously is determined by the compiler (and chosen specifically for the underlying machine).
 This number of concurrent instances is available to the ISPC programmer via the built-in variable